 If your income crosses certain thresholds, Medicare adds a surcharge to your Part B and Part D premiums.
 Enter your income to see your tier, what you'd pay, and how much headroom you have before the next cliff.

-IRMAA — the Income-Related Monthly Adjustment Amount — is a surcharge Medicare adds to your Part B and Part D premiums once your income passes certain thresholds.
+IRMAA, the Income-Related Monthly Adjustment Amount, is a surcharge Medicare adds to your Part B and Part D premiums once your income passes certain thresholds.
 Higher earners pay more for the same coverage.
 The surcharge is set in tiers, and it applies per person, so a married couple on Medicare can each owe it.

-Medicare doesn't use your current income — it uses your modified adjusted gross income from two years earlier, the most recent return available when premiums are set.
+Medicare doesn't use your current income.
+It uses your modified adjusted gross income from two years earlier, the most recent return available when premiums are set.
 This lookback is what makes IRMAA sneaky: a large Roth conversion or a big capital gain at 63 can raise your Medicare premiums at 65, long after you've forgotten the transaction.
 Planning conversions with this lag in mind is a core retirement-tax skill.

 IRMAA tiers are hard edges.
-Earn one dollar over a threshold and you pay the full higher surcharge for the entire year — there's no gradual phase-in.
+Earn one dollar over a threshold and you pay the full higher surcharge for the entire year.
+There's no gradual phase-in.
 That makes the headroom to the next tier genuinely valuable: keeping income just below a line can save hundreds or thousands.
 People manage this by timing conversions, spreading gains across years, or using qualified charitable distributions, often with a tax professional.